 On this day, Jesus sent the Holy Spirit as promised.
 And this event was accompanied by “divided tongues, as of fire” which “sat upon each of [the disciples]” (Acts 2:3, NKJV).

 The exhibition of fire at this event is significant.
 It reminds us of a major milestone in the earthly sanctuary services recorded in the Old Testament.

-When the priestly ministry first began, Aaron, who was the ordained priest presented sacrifices on the altar of sacrifice.
+When the priestly ministry first began, Aaron, who was the ordained priest, presented sacrifices on the altar.